 Clause 55.05 Clause 55.05-2 Dwelling entry objective Standard R26 Entries to dwellings and residential buildings should: ✓ Standard met i i Be visible and easily identifiable from streets and other public areas.
-Provide shelter a sense of nersonal address and a transitional snace around the entro The entry to each dwelling would be visible from The Glade to the west.
+Provide shelter a sense of personal address and a transitional snace around the entry The entry to each dwelling would be visible from The Glade to the west.
 Each dwelling would have a porch adjoining each front entry which would provide shelter, a sense of personal address and a transitional space around the entry.
-Clause 55.05 Clause 55.05-3 Daylight to new windows objective Standard A window in a habitable room should be located to face: ✓ Standard met B27 An outdoor space clear to the sky or a light court with a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky, not including land on an abutting lot, or a constant provided it is confirmed at the confirmed of All habitable room windows within the proposed development would face an outdoor space clear to the sky or a light court with a minimum area of 3 square metres and a minimum dimension • A voignical provided it is open to a reast of the permitter, or of 1m clear to the sky.
+Clause 55.05 Clause 55.05-3 Daylight to new windows objective Standard A window in a habitable room should be located to face: ✓ Standard met B27 An outdoor space clear to the sky or a light court with a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky, not including land on an abutting lot, or a consider a land of the sky or All habitable room windows within the proposed development would face an outdoor space clear to the sky or a light court with a minimum area of 3 square metres and a minimum dimension of 1m clear to the sky.
 A carport provided it has two or more open sides and is open for at least on third of its perimeter.
-Clause 55.05 Clause 55.05-4 Private open space objective Standard B28 A dwelling or residential building should have private open space of an area and dimensions specified in a schedule to the zone. ✓ Standard met Dwelling 1 would have an 85.89m2 front vard and a 48.2m2 GRZ1: "An area of 50 square metres of ground level, private open space, with an backyard for a total private open space provision of 134.09m2, area of secluded private open space at the side or rear of the dwelling with a well in excess of the 50m2 required for this dwelling.
-The convenient area of 50 square metres and a minimum dimension of 5 metres and convenient access from a living room; or sectioned private open space area at the side of the dwelling would have an area of 30m2 with a minimum dimension of 5m in A balcony or rooftop with a minimum area of 10 square metres with a both directions. area."
-Dwelling 2 would have a 52.33m2 backyard which would be in include a component of secluded private open space with an area of 30m2 with a minimum dimension of 5m in both directions.
+Clause 55.05 Clause 55.05-4 Private open space objective Standard B28 A dwelling or residential building should have private open space of an area and dimensions specified in a schedule to the zone. ✓ Standard met Verling 1 would have an 85 89m2 front vard and a 48.2m2 GRZ1: "An area of 50 square metres of ground level, private open space, with an backyard for a total private open space provision of 134.09m2, area of secluded private open space at the side or rear of the dwelling with a well in excess of the 50m2 required for this dwelling.
+The convenient access from a living room; or sectuded private open space area at the side of the dwelling would have an area of 30m2 with a minimum dimension of 5m in A balcony or rooftop with a minimum area of 10 square metres with a both directions. area."
+Dwelling 2 would have a 52.33m2 backyard which would be in excess of the minimum of secluded private open space with an area of 30m2 with a minimum dimension of 5m in both directions.
 Dwelling 3 would have a 54.2m2 backyard which would be in excess of the 50m2 required for this dwelling.
 It would include a component of secluded private open space with an area of 30m2 with a minimum dimension of 5m in both directions.